qa1/Shelang/README.md

-# The BangLang Programming Language
+# The SheLang Programming Language

-BangLang is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+SheLang is an open source programming language that makes it easy to build simple, reliable, and efficient software.